 - Even simple Corporate Profiles that just need to present their business overview professionally.

-2. E-commerce websites
+2. E-commerce Websites

 What exactly is an e-commerce website?
-Think of it as a specialized online shop – it’s a platform built specifically to help your business sell products or services directly over the internet.
+Think of it as a specialized online shop.
+It’s a platform built specifically to help your business sell products or services directly over the Internet.

 These sites are more complex than a standard informational page because they need to integrate some advanced features like a shopping cart, secure payment gateways (things like PayNow or credit card processing), a robust product catalogue, and systems for customer accounts and order management.
 They have to be built for seamless transactions and a super secure, user-friendly experience for everyone involved.